lynx-x-ray-observatory/soxs/doc/source/users_guide/simput.rst

 +++++++++++++++++++++

 The event positions from a :class:`~soxs.simput.PhotonList` can be plotted using the :meth:`~soxs.simput.PhotonList.plot` method.
-This functionality requires the `WCSAxes <http://wcsaxes.readthedocs.io/>`_ Python package to be installed.
 This will make a scatter plot of the photon RA and Dec on the sky, optionally filtered within an energy band.
 For an example of how to use this method, see the :ref:`two-clusters` cookbook example.

 .. _simput-catalogs: